SuvanshShukla/ovgu-magdeburg/01_database_concepts/04_exercise_answers/exercise_9.md

 (a) What is the result of this query?

-This query returns the exam IDs of exams with students that are not taking anyother exams.
+This query returns the exam IDs of exams that are taken by more than one student

 (b) You found two ways to reformulate the query.
 Reformulate the query